College of Arts and Sciences

 About This Program

 The Master of Arts in Chemistry program offers an advanced education for students looking to take their careers in chemistry to the next level.
-With a focus on research, you'll gain the skills needed to design and execute experiments, analyze data, and make groundbreaking discoveries in the field.
-Our program also offers opportunities for interdisciplinary studies in areas such as materials science, nanotechnology, and environmental science.
+With a focus on research, you will gain the skills needed to design and execute experiments, analyze data and make groundbreaking discoveries in the field.
+Our program also offers opportunities for interdisciplinary studies in areas such as materials science, nanotechnology and environmental science.
 Read more...

 Contact Information